pedrecal/WaveSync/README.md

 # WaveSync

-A web-based tool for synchronizing subtitle files (SRT) with videos that have frame drops or timing issues.
-WaveSync visualizes audio waveforms alongside subtitles to help identify correct sync points and generate properly synchronized subtitle files.
+A desktop application for synchronizing subtitle files (SRT) with videos that have frame drops or timing issues.
+WaveSync automatically extracts audio from video files and provides a professional waveform interface to create precise sync points for subtitle correction.

 ## Current Tech Stack

 - **Framework:** Svelte 5 with TypeScript
+- **Desktop Platform:** Electron with native system integration
 - **Build Tool:** Vite
 - **Audio Processing:**
+  - Native FFmpeg for video-to-audio extraction
-  - WaveSurfer.js for waveform visualization and interaction
+  - WaveSurfer.js for professional waveform visualization
   - Custom SRT parser with robust time format handling

 ## Project Status